David-OConnor/plascad/README.md

 ## Why another plasmid editor
-We believe that the more tools available for scientists, the better.
+The more tools available for scientists, the better.
 In particular, my goal is to make a fast, lightweight program that's as easy to use as possible, without sacrificing functionality.
-We also added some functionality we didn't see elsewhere, like automatic primer tuning, and primer generation for SLIC and FastCloning.
+I also added functionality I didn't see elsewhere, like automatic primer tuning, and primer generation for SLIC and FastCloning.

 Also of note, the native file format this program uses is more compact, including for DNA sequences, where each nucleotide only takes up 2 bits, as opposed to 8 in common formats.